 With a primitive as mentioned above set the color value to 18% grey or (0.18 for R G and B channels) and generate a test render.
 Look at your test render through a heatmap available in your 3d software (i.e. Filmic’s False Color profile in Blender), and adjust your exposure level until your primitive’s grey matches the grey in your scene.

 One of the advantages of working in 3d is the ability to light your shot in ways that would be practically infeasible to work into an actual photography session and get lighting effects without any need for heavy post-processing work.
 A great tip we learned from Mateusz Wielgus is accentuating key assets in your render by adding some rim lighting to them.
+You can also read our articles about Lighting principles for 3D artists and Light: The art of exposure.

 Spending hours tweaking a project can start to do things to your perception of the work, but in many cases, there simply isn’t enough time to leave your computer and refresh your eyes.
 This invaluable trick is something one of our Live Stream guests mentioned in our time together.